Baltimore: Trash interceptors

 Baltimore has four water wheel trash interceptors for removing garbage in area waterways.
-One is at the mouth of Jones Falls in Baltimore's Inner Harbor, dubbed "Mr. Trash Wheel."
+One is at the mouth of Jones Falls in Baltimore's Inner Harbor, dubbed "Mr. Trash Wheel".
 Another, "Professor Trash Wheel" was added at Harris Creek in the Canton neighborhood in 2016, with "Captain Trash Wheel" following at Mason Creek in 2018 and "Gwynnda, the Good Wheel of the West" at the mouth of the Gwynns Falls in 2021.
 A February 2015 agreement with a local waste-to-energy plant is believed to make Baltimore the first city to use reclaimed waterway debris to generate electricity.

 Other water pollution control

 In August 2010, the National Aquarium assembled, planted, and launched a floating wetland island designed by Biohabitats in Baltimore's Inner Harbor.
-Hundreds of years ago Baltimore's harbor shoreline would have been lined with tidal wetlands.
-Floating wetlands provide many environmental benefits to water quality and habitat enhancement, which is why the Waterfront Partnership of Baltimore has included them in their Healthy Harbor Initiative pilot projects.
+Hundreds of years ago, Baltimore's harbor shoreline would have been lined with tidal wetlands.
 Biohabitats also developed a concept to transform a dilapidated wharf into a living pier that cleans Harbor water, provides habitat and is an aesthetic attraction.
 Currently under design, the top of the pier will become a constructed tidal wetland.

 Other projects to improve water quality include the Blue Alleys project, expanded street sweeping, and stream restoration.

+Air quality and pollution

+Since 1985 the Wheelabrator Baltimore incinerator, formerly known as the Baltimore Refuse Energy Systems Co., has operated as a waste-to-energy incinerator.
+The incinerator is a significant source of air pollution to nearby neighborhoods.
+Several environmental groups, such as the Environmental Integrity Project, and the Chesapeake Climate Action Network, have been successful in advocating for reinforced pollution monitoring.
+The incinerator is the city's single largest standing source of air pollution.